Khoulykid/DD1---Project-1/README.md

 ## General Informationa about the Project
 - This project is written with C++ and it scripts HTML at one part to generat wavedrom code for excuting curcuit diagrams.
 - The output is displayed in the consule and does not use GUI features.
 - This project is the outcome of proper team work, organization and communication.
-The final product would not have happened without all its contributes.
+The final product would not have happened without all its contributers.

 -----
 ## Purpose of Project :-